Fellipesimas/fellipesimas/index.md

 - 2007 - 2012: English course.
 [CCAA](https://www.ccaa.com.br/), Minas Gerais - Brazil.

 ### Workshops, mini courses and other certifications
-- Biology and diversity of Brazilian deep-sea teleosts
+- Biology and diversity of Brazilian deep-sea teleosts.
+UNESP, 2021.
 - Basic fundamentals of R and its application on biology.
 UNESP, 2021.
 - Open Water Diver.
 PADI, 2019.
 - Biological and epidemiological aspects of Schistosomiasis, Chagas disease and Dengue.
 Fiocruz Minas, Brazil, 2019.